ethereum/act/doc/src/equiv.md

-A success node in Expr, `Success cond res storage`, is a leaf in the Expr tree representation and contains the path conditions, `cond` that lead to the leaf, the result buffer `buf`, and the end state `storage`.
+A success node in Expr, `Success cond res storage`, is a leaf in the Expr tree representation and contains the path conditions, `cond` that lead to the leaf, the result buffer `res`, and the end state `storage`.